kettanaito/vitest-profiler/README.md

 })
 ```

 > The plugin automatically configures your threads/forks with the correct `execArgv` to privision Node.js process profiling.
+It does nothing unless you [run your tests](#3-run-tests) correctly.

 ### 3. Run tests